 - We become less efficient.
 It is human nature to become less productive if you aren’t comfortable, plus the added clothing makes it harder to move.

 - It’s not worth the risk from a safety standpoint.
 Setting up ladders and crawling around on frosty or snowy roofs is dangerous for our employees.

 - The shingles won’t seal until spring.
 This isn’t a serious problem unless they blow off in the meantime or if too much dust and dirt collect on the seal strip.

 - The shingles may not lay as flat and may look rough or rippled.
 This problem will usually go away once the weather warms up and the shingles seal down.

 So it’s still winter.
 When is it warm enough?

-We feel the risk of the problems listed above decrease significantly when the temperatures start to climb above 30 degrees consistently.
+We feel the risk of the problems listed above decreases significantly when the temperatures start to climb above 30 degrees consistently.
 The shingles become more malleable and less brittle, our equipment functions properly and the snow and frost melt, making the job safer.
 The shingles still may not seal completely, but the risk of them blowing off before they do becomes less likely.
-Unless you are installing white or light colored shingles, the roof temperature is usually significantly higher than the air temperature anyways.
+Unless you are installing white or light-colored shingles, the roof temperature is usually significantly higher than the air temperature anyway.
 On a sunny day in the spring, the roof temperature may be 10 to 20 degrees warmer than the air.

 So trust your contractor if they tell you it’s warm enough.
 If you have hired the right contractor, they aren’t going to be willing to compromise the quality of their installation and open themselves up to possible headaches down the road.